Assistant Professor of Law

 Professor Eric Bolinder joined Liberty University School of Law after a 10-year career in public interest litigation, working both as counsel at Cause of Action Institute and managing policy counsel at Americans for Prosperity Foundation.

-During his litigation career, Professor Bolinder notably argued Loper Bright at the D.C.
-Circuit and was part of the team that took it from the district court to the Supreme Court.
-In 2024, the Supreme Court decided Loper Bright in a landmark decision that materially altered the field of administrative law by overturning the 40-year precedent of Chevron deference.
+Professor Bolinder argued Loper Bright at the D.C.
+Circuit and was part of the team that took it from the district court to a victory at the the Supreme Court.
+In 2024, the Supreme Court decided Loper Bright in a landmark decision that altered the field of administrative law and overturned the 40-year precedent of Chevron deference.

 He is admitted to the District of Columbia Bar and the Virginia State Bar as well as the U.S. Supreme Court, the U.S. Courts of Appeals for the First, Fourth, and D.C.
 Circuits, and the U.S. District Court for the District of Columbia.